-Central Rome is composed of 21 rione (see a rione map of Rome), and the furthest to the northwest is called Prati, named after the grassy fields that used to lie underfoot before the builders moved in.
-Prati is north of the Vatican.
+Where to stay in Rome that's slightly off the tourist radar and slightly less expensive?
+Consider that Central Rome is composed of 21 rione (see a rione map of Rome), and the one furthest to the northwest is called Prati, named after the grassy fields that used to lie underfoot before the builders moved in.
+Prati is just north of the Vatican.

-West of Prati and wrapping around Vatican City to the west is the neighborhood of Aurelio, called a quartiere di Roma, the 13th quarter to be exact.
+West of Prati and wrapping around Vatican City is the neighborhood of Aurelio, called a quartiere di Roma, the 13th quarter to be exact.

 These two adjacent sections of Roma are convenient to central Rome by a long(ish) walk or by taking the Metro that links them.
 It's not too far to the east to get to the Villa Borghese (and further east to one of our favorite unknown corners of Rome, Villa Torlonia), although there is also a good Metro connection to the Villa Broughese (plus a walk up the stairs) as well.